 Then, you should check if your graphics card is properly seated in the PCIe x16 lane.
-A pretty good tell if it’s seated properly is if the back port panel is sitting fully on the back of the case.
+A good way to tell if it’s seated properly is if the back port panel is sitting fully on the back of the case.
 If it doesn’t sit perfectly, you should slowly apply force and push the GPU down.

-From here, things only get grimmer.
+From here on, things only get grimmer.

 If you still haven’t been able to find the problem, then your only option is to remove the GPU and test it in a different PC that you know works for sure.
 If the GPU works there, then it’s likely that your PCIe x16 slot malfunctioned.
-The simplest solution here is to get a new motherboard, and that’s a different headache.
+The simplest solution here is to get a new motherboard, and that’s a whole different headache.

 If your GPU doesn’t work in that other PC either, then you can hope that warranty covers whatever damage has occurred or you’ll have to get it repaired at your own expense.
 Alternatively, it may be time to look for a new graphics card.